top of page

 Although it is all still very small scale, these initiatives might be the first signs of a new way of thinking.
 The idea that total control and a total engineer-able world is not the sole solution.
 Not even fully possible, in the long run.
 The world and nature are just too complex.
 Do not put all your eggs in one basket, is the advice.

 Focusing at the sea and its coastline, consequences are that people should ‘accept’ the sea and its salt.
 With a growing and thus rising sea level, there is a greater need for additional water storage during high(er) floods.
-This can be combined with the need to halt the land behind the dikes from shrinking and, where possible, let it silt up again.
+This can be combined with the need to halt the land behind the dykes from shrinking and, where possible, let it silt up again.
 This will be more reliable in terms of safety.
 Above that, it will greatly enrich nature.
-As the Frisians in region Nordfriesland in Germany say today when their Hallig-islands (see further below) are being flooded: “After each storm the island has grown”.
+As the Frisians in the region of Nordfriesland in Germany say today when their Hallig-islands (see further below) are being flooded: “After each storm the island has grown”.

-But people have to adapt and must learn to be more symbiotic and less parasitic in their behavior.
+But people have to adapt and must learn to be more symbiotic and less parasitic in their behaviour.
 Perhaps an additional side effect can be achieved too.
 When enlarging the surface of wetlands along the coasts worldwide, more carbon will be captured and locked again, since wetlands specifically are very effective in doing so.
 Helping to damp global warming in the meantime as well.
 There are many initiatives around the world to conserve and foster wetlands, including the Convention on Wetlands.

 Landunter ('land submerged'), Nordfriesland

 With all this in mind, we can take an example from the grassroots along the southern North Sea coast.
 Where communities slowly turn to the sea again and want to embrace it.
-Almost literally visualized with the huge sculpture of artist Jan Ketelaar on top of the bulwark-dike at the village of Holwerd: a naked woman and man with their arms spread open, with their feet firm in the clay of the dike, waiting for the flood to come (see featured image of this post).
+Almost literally visualized with the huge sculpture of artist Jan Ketelaar on top of the bulwark-dyke at the village of Holwerd: a naked woman and man with their arms spread open, with their feet firm in the clay of the dyke, waiting for the flood to come (see featured image of this blog post).

-“TEAR DOWN THIS DIKE!”
+“TEAR DOWN THIS DYKE!”

 Note 1 – We work on a back-up plan as well, namely that the sea level rise will be mitigated by exporting the additional water to desert areas on the planet.
 Salty wetlands in Chad, Egypt and Algeria.